JiLiZART/sequence-as-promise/README.md

 It's zero dependency and lightweight function that allows execute array of functions and promises in sequence and returns Promise

 ## What it do?
-Behavior very similar to `Promise.all`, but all promises or functions executes in sequence.
+Behavior very similar to `Promise.all`.
-Function executes promises with functions one by one and returns promise withresults array
+It's executes promises with functions one by one and returns promise with array of results

 this code
 ```js